Physical Exam for a Child with Congenital Heart Disease

 Many heart problems can cause problems with the body's water balance.
 This can cause your child to retain water that can lead to swelling.
 The liver is one of the organs that becomes swollen when the body's water balance is abnormal.
 Your child's healthcare provider will feel the right side of the belly to see if the liver is enlarged.
 They will also check for swelling of the organ.

 Your child's healthcare provider will feel your child's arms and legs to check pulses.
 Pulses can be found in each arm on the inside of the wrist, in the bend of the elbow, and on the inner surface of the upper arm.
 In the legs, pulses can be found on each side of the groin, behind the knee, on the top of the foot, and behind the inner ankle.
 Absent or overly strong pulses may mean heart problems.

 Skin temperature is also helpful to assess heart disease.
-When the heart is not pumping well, it won't be able to pump enough blood to meet the body's demands.
+When the heart isn't pumping well, it won't be able to pump enough blood to meet the body's demands.
 The body will limit blood flow to nonessential areas such as the arms and legs.
 This helps protect the brain, heart, and kidneys.
 The skin may become very pale and cool to touch in this case.

 The nail beds also show important information about the heart.
-Normally, the nails are a pink color.
-Blue or purple nails mean not enough oxygen in the bloodstream or not enough blood in circulation.
+Normally the nails are a pink color.
+Blue or purple nails mean not enough oxygen in the blood or not enough blood in circulation.
 Pale nail beds may mean too few red blood cells in the bloodstream (anemia).
 Children with cyanotic congenital heart disease may have widened nail beds (clubbing).
 This heart problem lets blood that should go to the lungs instead flow to the body.

 Other factors that may be considered during the exam include: